albrat/alexa-avs-sample-app/README.md

 	whereis openssl
 	> openssl: /usr/bin/openssl /usr/share/man/man1/openssl.lssl.gz

-Change directories to \<REFERENCE_IMPLEMENTATION>/samples/javaclient.
+Change directories to /home/pi/Desktop/samples/javaclient.

-	cd <REFERENCE_IMPLEMENTATION>/samples/javaclient - //your sample apps location
+	cd /home/pi/Desktop/samples/javaclient - //your sample apps location

-**Step 2**: Edit the text file ssl.cnf, which is an SSL configuration file.
-Fill in appropriate values in place of the placeholder text that starts with YOUR_.

-Note that **countryName** must be two characters.
-If it is not two characters, certificate creation will fail.
-[Here's](https://gist.github.com/ajotwani/a0d54110a968c984fd0b) what the ssl.cnf file would look like, replacing country, state, locality with your respective info.

-**Step 3**: Make the certificate generation script executable by typing:
+**Step 2**: Make the certificate generation script executable by typing:

 	chmod +x generate.sh

-**Step 4**: Run the certificate generation script:
+**Step 3**: Run the certificate generation script:

 	./generate.sh

-**Step 5**: You will be prompted for some information:
+**Step 4**: You will be prompted for some information:

 1. When prompted for a product ID, enter **my_device**
-2. When prompted for a serial number, enter **123456**
+2. When prompted for a serial number (DSN), enter **123456**
-3. When prompted for a password, enter any password and remember what you entered
+3. When prompted for a password, enter any password and remember what you entered. **Note**: We recommend leaving this blank.
-	1. Password: **talktome** (you can even leave it blank)

-**Step 6: Edit the configuration file for the Node.js server**

-The configuration file is located at:

-	<REFERENCE_IMPLEMENTATION>/samples/companionService/config.js.

-Make the following changes:

-- Set **sslKey** to \<REFERENCE_IMPLEMENTATION>/samples/javaclient/certs/server/node.key
-- Set **sslCert** to \<REFERENCE_IMPLEMENTATION>/samples/javaclient/certs/server/node.crt
-- Set **sslCaCert** to \<REFERENCE_IMPLEMENTATION>/samples/javaclient/certs/ca/ca.crt

-**IMP**: **Do not** use **~** to denote the home directory.
-Use the absolute path instead.
-So, instead of ~/documents/samples, use /home/pi/documents/samples.

-**Step 7: Edit the configuration file for the Java client**

-The configuration file is located at:

-	<REFERENCE_IMPLEMENTATION>/samples/javaclient/config.json.

-Make the following changes:

-- Set **companionApp.sslKeyStore** to \<REFERENCE_IMPLEMENTATION>/samples/javaclient/certs/server/jetty.pkcs12
-- Set **companionApp.sslKeyStorePassphrase** to the passphrase entered in the certificate generation script in step 5 above.
-- Set **companionService.sslClientKeyStore** to \<REFERENCE_IMPLEMENTATION>/samples/javaclient/certs/client/client.pkcs12
-- Set **companionService.sslClientKeyStorePassphrase** to the passphrase entered in the certificate generation script in step 5 above.
-- Set **companionService.sslCaCert** to \<REFERENCE_IMPLEMENTATION>/samples/javaclient/certs/ca/ca.crt

 ---